 When you file bankruptcy San Diego, your retirement savings in your retirement accounts are generally protected.
 The 2005 Bankruptcy Code amendments created a new protection for retirement accounts.
 Most retirement accounts are exempt and protected in bankruptcy up to the amount of the Internal Revenue Code exemption amount.
 The exemption amount is adjusted by the Judicial Conference of the United States every 3 years in April and published in the Federal Register.

-As of April 2019, the exempt amount is $1,362,800.
-This is the exemption amount for calendar year 2020, and the amount will remain the same through April 2022.
+For 2021, the exempt amount is $1,362,800.
+This is the same exemption amount for calendar year 2020, and the amount will remain the same through April 2022.
 Since most people have less than $1 million in their retirement account(s), in most cases your retirement saving is protected.
 When considering bankruptcy, always talk to a lawyer to find out the current amount of the retirement savings protection, as the amount changes regularly.

 The protection for retirement savings extends to most type of retirement accounts that are tax-exempt, including but not limited to: 401K accounts, IRA accounts, employer established annuities and contribution plans, tax exempt pension plans and profit-sharing plans.
 In most cases, if the IRS treats the account as a tax exempt account, then your retirement saving in your retirement account is protected.